Denmark: Economy

-A liberalisation of import tariffs in 1797 marked the end of mercantilism and further liberalisation in the 19th and the beginning of the 20th century established the Danish liberal tradition in international trade that was only to be broken by the 1930s.
-Even when other countries, such as Germany and France, raised protection for their agricultural sector because of increased American competition resulting in much lower agricultural prices after 1870, Denmark retained its free trade policies, as the country profited from the cheap imports of cereals (used as feedstuffs for their cattle and pigs) and could increase their exports of butter and meat of which the prices were more stable.
-Today, Denmark is part of the European Union's internal market, which represents more than 508 million consumers.
+Denmark is part of the European Union's internal market, which represents more than 508 million consumers.
 Several domestic commercial policies are determined by agreements among European Union (EU) members and by EU legislation.
-Support for free trade is high among the Danish public; in a 2016 poll 57% responded saw globalisation as an opportunity whereas 18% viewed it as a threat.
+Support for free trade is high among the Danish public; in a 2016 poll 57% of respondents saw globalisation as an opportunity whereas 18% viewed it as a threat.
 70% of trade flows are inside the European Union.
 As of 2017, Denmark's largest export partners are Germany, Sweden, the United Kingdom and the United States.

 Denmark's currency, the krone (DKK), is pegged at approximately 7.46 kroner per euro through the ERM II.
 Although a September 2000 referendum rejected adopting the euro, the country follows the policies set forth in the Economic and Monetary Union of the European Union (EMU) and meets the economic convergence criteria needed to adopt the euro.
 The majority of the political parties in the Folketing support joining the EMU, but since 2010 opinion polls have consistently shown a clear majority against adopting the euro.
-In May 2018, 29% of respondents from Denmark in a Eurobarometer opinion poll stated that they were in favour of the EMU and the euro, whereas 65% were against it.
+In March 2018, 29% of respondents from Denmark in a Eurobarometer opinion poll stated that they were in favour of the EMU and the euro, whereas 65% were against it.
+The exact same poll conducted in November 2023, was almost unchanged with 31% in favour and 63% against.

 Ranked by turnover in Denmark, the largest Danish companies are: A.P.
 Møller-Mærsk (international shipping), Novo Nordisk (pharmaceuticals), ISS A/S (facility services), Vestas (wind turbines), Arla Foods (dairy), DSV (transport), Carlsberg Group (beer), Salling Group (retail), Ørsted A/S (power), Danske Bank.

+The Danish government focused into methods to increase taxes on energy dealers in 2023.